 Several studies were performed to determine whether weighted blankets produced tangible results and improved people’s quality and quantity of sleep.
 The results?
 Most studies found a distinct improvement in the participants’ quality of sleep when using a weighted blanket.

-One studyOpens in a new tab. conducted on a randomized group found significant improvement in subjects’ sleep patterns suffering from insomnia.
+One study conducted on a randomized group found significant improvement in subjects’ sleep patterns suffering from insomnia.
 The same study also reported a reduced level of daytime symptoms such as fatigue, depression, and anxiety in the test subjects.

-Another studyOpens in a new tab. conducted on children between the ages of 8 and 13 who had ADHD showed that when using a weighted blanket, the time it took subjects to fall asleep was reduced.
+Another study conducted on children between the ages of 8 and 13 who had ADHD showed that when using a weighted blanket, the time it took subjects to fall asleep was reduced.
 In fact, after just two weeks of sleeping with a weighted blanket, the time it took participants to fall asleep was no different than healthy control subjects.

-These don’t even mention the massive amount of scientific researchOpens in a new tab. into weighted blankets’ benefits in treating individuals with Autism Spectrum Disorder.
+These don’t even mention the massive amount of scientific research into weighted blankets’ benefits in treating individuals with Autism Spectrum Disorder.

 How Do Weighted Blankets Work?